Page Header Image

 A. All jobs are different, and earnings will depend on the age of the talent, client, campaign and how much, how long and where the campaign is featured.

-Child rates will generally be 50% of the below rates for some assignments – in particular Film & TV Supporting Artist rates:
+Child rates will generally be 50% of rates for some assignments – in particular Film & TV Supporting Artist rates.

 Film & TV Supporting Artist Rates